 ‘COCO’ ARMCHAIR- FINISHED PRODUCT

 1// Whenever you design a new sofa or armchair, which is the starting point for your design?
-Is it a trend you have observed, feedback you received from clients or within the company, or any other reason that influences on a new design?
+Is it a trend you have observed, the feedback you received from clients or within the company, or any other reason influencing a new design?

-Hard question – in every case it is different.
+Hard question – in every case, it is different.
 Sophisticated.Living® develops 1-2 new products per year.
-Often, I get a certain task like “We need a bed, an armchair, a sofa” – or ‘This product is conceived as a solitaire piece’ (available in one size and a reduced fabric collection)’ or ‘It will be offered as a series’ (the product ranges from 3-, 2-, 1 seater, chaiselonge, daybed, corner element etc.).
+Often, I get a certain task like “We need a bed, an armchair, a sofa” – or ‘This product is conceived as a solitaire piece’ (available in one size and a reduced fabric collection)’ or ‘It will be offered as a series (the product ranges from 3-, 2-, 1 seater, chaise lounge, daybed, corner element, etc.).

-But in most cases the very start is a clients wish.
+But in most cases, the very start is clients’ wish.

 ‘SUMMERSWELL’ SOFA – MOOD BOARD